-In Calgary, a lot of people followed the trend of having a popcorn ceiling.
-If you are buying a home that is more than 10 years old you are likely going to find this type of ceiling.
+In Calgary, a lot of people followed the trend of having popcorn ceilings.
+If you are buying a home that is more than 10 years old you are likely going to find this type of popcorn texture on your ceiling.
 Homebuilders still do it today mostly because it is an inexpensive way to finish the ceiling.

 There are a number of ways to remove the textured ceiling, but Bedrock Construction can help you with the process and make sure that the finish you want is achieved.

-What are the Finishing Options After the Texture is Removed?
+What are the Finishing Options After the Texture of the Popcorn Ceiling is Removed?